ESA title

 The Earth is shielded from the full blast by its magnetosphere, the region around our planet controlled by its magnetic field.
 Some solar wind descends into Earth's upper atmosphere through the polar cusps, funnel-like openings in the magnetosphere at the poles.
 These energetic particles excite atoms and molecules in the upper atmosphere to create the northern and southern lights (the auroras).
 The part of a planetary magnetosphere that is pushed in the direction of the solar wind is known as the magnetotail.

-Cluster will determine the physical processes involved in the interaction between the solar wind and the magnetosphere by visiting key regions like the polar cusps and the magnetotail.
+Cluster is determining the physical processes involved in the interaction between the solar wind and the magnetosphere by visiting key regions like the polar cusps and the magnetotail.
 The four Cluster spacecraft map the plasma structures contained in these regions in three dimensions.
 The simultaneous four-point measurements also allow close studies of plasma quantities in both space and time.

 During periods of high solar activity (which cycles every 11 years), the solar wind can be particularly energetic.
 This can have a dramatic effect on human activities, disrupting electrical power and telecommunications or causing serious problems in the operation of satellites, especially those in geostationary orbit.
 Subtle changes to the weather on Earth also occur during these times.
-Watching the effects of this increased activity during these periods is one of the main tasks of Cluster.
+Watching the effects of this increased activity during these periods is one of Cluster's main tasks.

 Understanding the interaction between the solar wind and the magnetosphere and how the plasma levels of the magnetosphere are affected is important.
-Cluster will help us to prepare for the effects of sudden bursts of solar energy here on Earth.
+Cluster is helping us to prepare for the effects of sudden bursts of solar energy here on Earth.

 Spacecraft